MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/application-modernization.md

 ---
 title: Modernize any application or framework in the cloud
 description: Adopt application platform-as-a-service (PaaS) solutions to modernize any application or framework.
-Find implementation guidance that gives you the right balance of control and productivity.
+Find implementation guidance to get the right balance of control and productivity.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 09/15/2022